NerdBoi008/clipmotion/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "🐞 Bug Report"
-description: "Report a bug in the ClipMotion CLI or components"
+about: "Report a bug in the ClipMotion CLI or components"
 title: "[Bug] <short description>"
 labels: ["bug"]
 assignees: []